 For more, read Lake Vermillion Gold Rush published in Minnesota History magazine in 1974.

-As one last note, Benjamin Thompson was one of the other white signers for the Treaty of 1866.
-Just three years prior to the treaty, Thompson played an ugly role in the Dakota exile of 1863.
-It was Thompson who chose Crow Creek in the Dakota Territory as the Dakota people’s home in exile, according to Why Treaties Matter.
-Crow Creek was a dry, unproductive, and isolated piece of land.
-Thompson became the Indian agent there, and under his directions, “rations were given on Saturday, eaten up by Sunday and the Indians starved for the rest of the week.”
+The U.S. government agents who signed the Treaty of 1866 also included Benjamin Thompson, a man who just three years earlier chose Crow Creek in the Dakota Territory as the Dakota people’s home in exile.
+(The Dakota were exiled following the Dakota-U.S. War of 1862).
+Thompson became the Indian agent at Crow Creek, and under his directions, “rations were given on Saturday, eaten up by Sunday and the Indians starved for the rest of the week,” Why Treaties Matter said.

 The California and Black Hills gold rushes

 Most people know about the California Gold Rush of 1848-1855, but fewer know about its devastating impact on Indigenous peoples.
 According to the Kumeyaay Tribe website: California had an indigenous population of approximately 150,000 prior to the Gold Rush.
 They outnumbered whites 10 to one.
 An estimated 300,000 white settlers arrived in seven years.
 Estimates are that white miners took $10 billion in gold from tribal lands during that period.
 “By 1900 it was estimated that less than 16,000 California Indians had survived the invasion of their homelands.”